 Portmeirion Ltd. is a Boston-based strategy consultancy focused on planning, growth, and complex analysis for private and public sector organizations.
 We regularly work with leaders in technology, retail, health and government sectors.
 Our product and service areas include growth strategies, “next-generation” business and management models, product and value-added services strategy, “smart-home” strategies, pay TV and broadband service growth, data-driven urban planning, and customer feedback and satisfaction.

 Portmeirion was founded by entrepreneur and ex-Monitor partner Ford Cavallari.
 At Monitor, Ford was a Partner/Group Leader and Senior Advisor, and he led the firm’s North America Technology, Media & Telecommunications group.
 This group was created after the 2008 merger of consultancy Adventis with Monitor.
-Ford had been a founding Senior Partner at Adventis, where he built the firm’s Broadband and Media practice, spearheaded growth of the European business, then led the North American business and headed the merger with Monitor.
+Ford had been a founding Senior Partner at Adventis, where he spearheaded growth of the European business, then led the North American business and finally headed the merger with Monitor.

 A Harvard Business School and Dartmouth College magna cum laude graduate with over 30 years of experience in consulting and technology line management, Ford has counseled executives on a range of strategic and operational issues:

 - Strategic growth: Being selective about where and how an enterprise grows has been a key focus of Ford and his Portmeirion team for years.
 Not all growth leads to increased enterprise value or superior long-term market performance.
 We’ve helped many corporate clients see how their previous growth has evolved, and understand where they should go next.
 We’ve also applied many of these techniques successfully to municipal growth planning.